yuchunzhou/public/README.md

-A crate to export struct fields to be public
+A macro to make struct's fields public
 ### How to use it?
 ```rust
 #[macro_use]